 Apple cider vinegar continues to be studied for a wide range of health uses, including possible wart removal.
-A 2006 study suggests that the anti-infective properties of the vinegar can help reduce plantar warts.
+A suggests that the anti-infective properties of the vinegar can help reduce plantar warts.
 More research is needed to support this, however.

 To use apple cider vinegar on your warts, apply with a cotton ball to the affected area twice daily.

 One way to gradually get rid of plantar warts is by using duct tape.
 Stick a small piece of tape to the affected area, and then change the tape at least twice a day.
 (You might need to change the tape more often for warts on the bottoms of your feet.)

 The idea behind duct tape for warts is that it can help “peel away” the layers of the warts.
 In theory, the wart will eventually peel completely away.